wesleytian/blog/content/2019/whitney.md

 If you have any questions or need any tips about the hike, feel free to reach out!

 Lastly, do your own research and take everything with a grain of salt.
 Personal experiences are very subjective.
-If you want to summit Mount Whitney, start preparing before February of that year since the permit lottery applications are due during that time.
+If you want to summit Mount Whitney, start preparing before February of that year as the permit lottery applications are due during that time.
 The hardest part may actually be getting a permit since the acceptance rate is around 30%.
 Overnight permits are even harder to get.
 See [Mount Whitney via Mount Whitney Trail on AllTrails](https://www.alltrails.com/trail/us/california/mount-whitney-via-mount-whitney-trail) for more information about the trail.